fajalar/cast/readme.md

 # Spell Meditation

-Context for working on this project in Claude Code.
-Read this first each session.

 ## What this is

 Spell Meditation is a browser toy that sneaks people into meditation through the premise of casting a spell.
 The user presses and holds the screen to charge a spell, breathes with an on-screen sigil that paces their breath, and releases to cast.
 The "spell" is the meditation.
 The framing is the trick that gets people to sit still.